p-behr/magic2024/5_Employees/README.md

 You should see something like this:
 ![server array](images/json.PNG)

-This is the same customer data, now formatted as JSON.
+This is the same employee data, now formatted as JSON.

 ## 🚀 Congratulations!
-We are now able to return the customer data as JSON!
+We are now able to return the employee data as JSON!
 Now let's do the same thing for the departments.